Roza Eskenazi

-Roza Eskenazi (mid-1890s – 2 December 1980, Greek: Ρόζα Εσκενάζυ) was a famous Jewish-Greek dancer and singer of rebetiko, Greek folk music, Kanto and Turkish folk music born in Istanbul, whose recording and stage career extended from the late 1920s into the 1970s.
+Roza Eskenazi (Greek: Ρόζα Εσκενάζυ; c.
+1895 – 2 December 1980) was a Greek dancer and singer of rebetiko, Greek folk music, Kanto and Turkish folk music born in Istanbul, whose recording and stage career extended from the late 1920s into the 1970s.

 Childhood

-Eskenazi was born Sarah Skinazi to an impoverished Sephardic Jewish family in Istanbul, in the Constantinople Vilayet of the Ottoman Empire.
+Eskenazi was born Sarah Skinazi (Σάρα Σκιναζί) to an impoverished Sephardic Jewish family in Istanbul, in the Constantinople Vilayet of the Ottoman Empire.
 Throughout her career she hid her real date of birth, and claimed to have been born in 1910.
 In fact, she was at least a decade older, and was likely born sometime between 1895 and 1897.
 Her father, Avram Skinazi, owned a storage facility.
 In addition to Roza, he and his wife Flora had another daughter and two sons, Nisim, the eldest, and Sami.

 Shortly after the turn of the century, the Skinazi family relocated to Thessaloniki, then still under Ottoman rule.
 The city was undergoing rapid economic expansion at the time, with its population growing by 70 percent between 1870 and 1917.
-Avram Skinazi found work in a cotton processing mill and took various odd jobs to improve his family’s financial standing.
+Avram Skinazi found work in a cotton processing mill and took various odd jobs to improve his family's financial standing.
 At the time, he entrusted young Sarah to a neighboring girl, who tutored several local children in basic reading and writing.
 She didn't attend school.

 For some time, Sarah, her brother, and her mother lived in nearby Komotini.
 Roza's mother found employment there as the live-in maid for a wealthy family, and Roza assisted her with the housework.
 One day, Sarah was overheard singing by the Turkish owners of a local tavern.
 They were enthralled by her voice, and immediately came to the door to express their wish to hire the girl to perform in their club.
 Sarah's mother was incensed at the suggestion that her daughter, or any other member of her family, would become an artiste.
 Years later, in an interview, Roza admitted that her time in Komotini was a turning point in her life.
 It was there, she said, that she decided to become a singer and dancer.